Full name Matthew Thomas Coles

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-He returned to Kent but refused to sign a new contract and went on loan to Hampshire.
-21 wickets at 24 in five matches were enough to earn him a three-year deal.
+Initially, he returned to Kent but with his England ambitions still high he refused to sign a new contract for a county labouring in Division Two and went on loan to Hampshire towards the end of the 2013 season.
+His 21 wickets at 24 in five matches, including a career-best 10 for 154 in the final match of the season against Essex, was enough to earn him a three-year deal.

 NBC Denis Compton Award 2011